Meenakshi0907/PingPongGame/README.md

 # PingPongGame

 ## Aim:
+To develop a ping pong game using C# program in unity .
 ## Algorithm:
 ### Step 1:
 Create a new scene and save.
 Then right click hierarchy and click ->create empty (name as Game manager).